10 reasons we are on the cusp of Peak EMS

 - The app might suggest a Level III trauma center instead of Level I or II.
 Or a primary stroke center instead of a comprehensive stroke center.

 Tens of millions of us have access to media, news, information and resources with voice-activated devices like the Amazon Echo, Google Home or Apple HomePod.
 Access to information, from locating the nearest hospital to giving chest compressions, is only a question away.

 Alexa is getting smarter.
 The same technology that is helping me find a playlist for a holiday party through natural conversation will be adaptable to helping direct me when I say, “Alexa, I am not feeling well, what should I do.”
-There is a good chance Alexa will ask me the OPQRST and SAMPLE questions to guide the urgency with which I should seek medical attention by calling 911 or a Lyft ride for me.
+Alexa has a set of HIPAA-compliant skills to help patients schedule an urgent care appointment, check home-delivery of prescription medications, and update users on their most recent blood sugar level.

 5. 911 dispatches a non-ambulance

 In 2019 and beyond, millions of people will call 911 with minor injury and illness complaints, but 911 dispatchers are increasingly able to send something other than an ambulance to transport the patient to the hospital or urgent care.
 RapidSOS, a technology company with stunning growth in 2018, has gone from serving dispatch centers responsible for 10,000 people to covering more than 180 million people in the U.S. The RapidSOS technology integrates patient location data and diagnostic details to help the dispatcher determine the type of response and best destination for the patient.

 MedStar Mobile Healthcare is a long-time leader and advocate of triaging low-acuity callers to a nurse who helps the patient identify the best resources for their problem and, if a hospital visit is necessary, the best way to get to the hospital.
 According to MedStar: